kej715/DtCyber/README.md

 To build *dtcyber* on Windows, open the solution file (*DtCyber.sln*) in Visual Studio and build the project defined by it.

+## Contributing
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information about contributing new features, enhancements, and bug fixes to the simulator.